 • Age 70 . . . . . .
 3.82 percent (or 1 in 26)

-In support of Women’s Breast Cancer awareness, Fannypants is donating 20% of your sales proceeds when you purchase a pink Fannypants product to the National Breast Cancer Foundation to help with early detection, and free mammograms to uninsured women who cannot afford the cost of screening tests in all 50 states.
+In support of Women’s Breast Cancer awareness, FANNYPANTS® is donating 20% of sale proceeds to the National Breast Cancer Foundation when you purchase a pink FANNYPANTS® product to help with early detection and free mammograms to uninsured women who cannot afford the cost of screening tests in all 50 states.